Curt Wardle

-Curtis Ray Wardle (born November 16, 1960) is a former Major League Baseball pitcher who played for two seasons.
+Curtis Ray Wardle (born November 16, 1960) is an American former Major League Baseball pitcher who played for two seasons.

 Curtis pitched for the Minnesota Twins from 1984 to 1985 and the Cleveland Indians in 1985.
 One highlight of Wardle's brief major league career came on May 20, 1985.
 Wardle pitched a perfect 9th inning for his only major league save.
 It secured a 5-2 Twins victory over the Red Sox.

 Wardle attended the University of California, Riverside, where he played college baseball for the Highlanders in 1981.